Defect

 Remedy

-Suzuki will notify owners by mail and instruct you to take your motorcycle to a dealership to replace the front brake master cylinder.
+Toyota will notify owners by mail and instruct you to take your vehicle to a dealer to update the engine management software.

 A short circuit could create a fire risk, even while the vehicle is parked and turned off.

-Hyundai will notify owners by mail and instruct you to take your vehicle to a dealer to replace the ABS multi-fuse.
-Hyundai advises that you may continue to drive your vehicle, however recommends that you should park it outdoors and away from other vehicles or structures until the recall repairs have been completed.
+Kia will notify owners by mail and instruct you to take your vehicle to a dealer to replace the ABS multi-fuse.
+Kia recommends that you should park your vehicle outdoors, and away from other vehicles or structures until the recall repairs have been completed.

 A parked vehicle that moves unexpectedly could increase the risk of an injury or a crash.